 \subsection{AE-based Methods}

-\b{In the literature,} the AE-based methods take the full graph at every observation as the input and aim to reconstruct its components: nodes/edges features and the adjacency \t{matrices}.
-The origin of these methods can be traced back to vanilla AE, an encoder-decoder framework, where the encoder network $E_{\theta}$ (parameterized by $\theta$) learns to compress graph data into low-dimensional representations (i.e., embeddings), and the decoder network $D_{\phi}$ (parameterized by $\phi$) aims to reconstruct the input.
-This framework can be formulated as follows:
+\textbf{Overview.} Fig. \ref{fig:AE} and Table. \ref{tab:AE_methods} illustrate the overall framework and representative methods in the AE-based category.
+In the literature, the AE-based methods take the full graph at every observation as the input and aim to reconstruct its components: nodes/edges features and the adjacency matrices.
+The origin of these methods can be traced back to vanilla AE, an encoder-decoder framework, where the encoder network $E_{\theta}$ (parameterized by $\theta$) learns to compress graph data into low-dimensional embeddings, and the decoder network $D_{\phi}$ (parameterized by $\phi$) aims to reconstruct the input.
+This can be formulated as:

 where the reconstruction loss $\mathcal{L}_{\text{rec}}$ is often the mean squared error (MSE) or the cross entropy (CE) loss \cite{zhang2018generalized}.